kant/AndroKali/README.md

 ```

 # How to use
-Run The above Commonds in your Termux App..
+Run The above Commands in your Termux App..
-It will Install All requriments.
+It will Install All requirements.
 Now you will get an instruction Page.
 So you need to follow that...